 .
 The airport is one of the busiest and most renowned airports in the world.
 Known for its efficiency, modern facilities, and exceptional customer service, Changi Airport consistently ranks among the best airports globally.

-Singapore might be mainly an airline stopover point but hire a car and you’ll find out that there’s a lot more to it.
+Singapore might be an airline stopover point but hire a car and you will find out that there is a lot more to it.
 To get an idea of what the country was like in colonial days head to Pulau Ubin Island or to Bras Basali in the north where old Singapore still stands.